SoyMilkIsOk/terp-mirror/README.md

 * **Mirror output** &mdash; Flip the projector view horizontally without restarting the app.
 Handy while dialing in calibration so you can confirm text and prompts read correctly.
+* **UI rotation** &mdash; Rotate the spinner, prompt, and prize overlays in 90° increments to match cameras that are mounted sideways.
+The camera feed remains upright; only the pop-up UI elements rotate.
 * **Min contour area** &mdash; Ignore blobs smaller than this number of pixels.
 * **Min circularity** &mdash; Reject candidates whose contour circularity (`4πA / P²`) falls below the threshold.
 Rounder hands or props score closer to